Arizona county quick to bat down election misinformation

 He and county Recorder Stephen Richer have taken the lead, with Democratic Sheriff Paul Penzone also taking the podium at times.
 Gates is a lawyer who for years represented the GOP during county elections.
 Penzone said the constant unfounded claims have forced Gates and Richer to spend an inordinate amount of time explaining why they are wrong.

-“You know, what’s the saying, a lie travels around the world … 10,000 times before the truth even gets started?”
+“What’s the saying, a lie travels around the world … 10,000 times before the truth even gets started?”
 Penzone said Saturday.
 “That’s what we’re seeing here.
-We’re seeing people empowered by saying things that make them feel good and they’re not accountable for it and they lie.”
+We’re seeing people empowered by saying things that make them feel good, and they’re not accountable for it, and they lie.”

 David Becker, a former U.S. Justice Department lawyer who now runs the nonprofit Center for Election Innovation and Research, praised county election officials and Gates in particular for their rapid and consistent responses.

-“They’re not doing a good job, they’re doing an outstanding job,” Becker said.
+“They’re doing an outstanding job,” Becker said.
 “I’ll tell you, I think Bill Gates and his colleagues have been the best of American governance, not just in the last week, but over the course of the past several years while they’ve been running elections in Maricopa County.”

 The Republican Party of Arizona has complained about Election Day issues and the prolonged vote count, which is normal in Arizona.
 Party Chair Kelli Ward complained about ballot-counting machines that could not always read the ballots.
 The 17,000 affected ballots were instead taken to the county’s central facility.
 Black bags of those ballots were stacked for processing Monday.